jcaperella29/ATAC_APP/README.md

 ├── run.sh                # Docker launcher script
 ├── Dockerfile            # Full containerized environment
 ├── sample_data/
-│   └── sample_ATAC.narrowPeak  # Example input file
+│   └──  ENCFF002CUU.bed # Example input file
 └── README.md             # You're here
  Citation / Credit
 If you use this in a paper or lab project, a shoutout or link back is appreciated 🙏